oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/loop-unroll/README.md

 - Build the program using MSBuild
      - Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019"
-     - Run - MSBuild loop-unroll.sln.sln /t:Rebuild /p:Configuration="Release"
+     - Run the following command: `MSBuild loop-unroll.sln.sln /t:Rebuild /p:Configuration="Release"`
 ## Running the Sample

 ### Example of Output